-The policies of this Plan are intended to promote complete communities that are diverse, healthy and have a sense of place.
+The policies of this Plan are intended to promote complete communities that are diverse, healthy and have a sense of place for all people.
 Lifestyle choice, economic vitality and protection of the natural environment and cultural heritage resources are important components of the Growth Management policies.